-Conferences are great opportunities for product managers to learn from their peers, network, and — perhaps most importantly—gain the fresh perspective that comes along with a few days away from the office.
-In recent years, a handful of great, product-focused conferences have cropped up to fill the growing demand.
+Product management conferences are great opportunities for product managers to learn from their peers, network, and — perhaps most importantly—gain the fresh perspective that comes along with a few days away from the office.
+In recent years, a handful of great, product-focused conferences has cropped up to fill the growing demand.
 To help you choose an event that’s right for you, we’ve compiled a list of our five favorite conferences for product managers (along with links to their websites for more information).

 “Conferences are great opportunities to learn from your peers, network, and gain a fresh perspective.”

-This list would be incomplete if we didn’t also mention ProductCamp and other local product management meetups, which are excellent opportunities for product managers to mingle.
+This list of product management conferences would be incomplete if we didn’t also mention ProductCamp and other local meet-ups, which are excellent opportunities for product managers to mingle.
 However, we chose to focus on larger conferences that attract attendees from all over the world, so that PMs can make informed decisions about whether or not to invest in attending these events.

 Mind the Product is an annual product management conference that takes place on both sides of the Atlantic, with one event in London and one in San Francisco.
 A play on the British railway warning “mind the gap”, Mind the Product started in England, but has since expanded to become a global community of product managers.
 In addition to the annual MTP conference, the community also organizes smaller Product Tanks in cities all over the world.
 (There is most likely one coming up in your city!)

-We attended MTP San Francisco last year and shared our thoughts in this blog post.
-One of our favorite speakers from last year was Ken Norton, a former Google product manager and a current partner at Google Ventures, who talked about the importance of making yourself uncomfortable and giving your team space to take risks — because that’s how innovation truly takes place.
+We attended MTP San Francisco for the last several years.
+One of our favorite speakers over the last few years was Ken Norton, a former Google product manager and a current partner at Google Ventures, who talked about the importance of making yourself uncomfortable and giving your team space to take risks — because that’s how innovation truly takes place.
 Another fan-favorite was Des Traynor, one of the founders of Intercom, whose presentation focused on outpacing disruption by thinking about products as systems, rather than as isolated applications.

 Although it’s not necessarily the best place to find concrete product management advice, Mind the Product promises to be a congregation of some of the most forward-thinking, cutting edge voices in product management.
 Their ideas will leave you feeling inspired — and will certainly break you out of your day-to-day putting out fires/backlog management mindset.